Negligence at Nursing Homes in South Carolina

 This doctrine might be successfully invoked, for example, in a case where a bedridden resident is injured by the use, or failure of, a medical instrument operated only by nursing home staff, and which does not ordinarily injure patients.

-Where a nursing home has knowledge of special facts relative to certain residents, liability for failing to respond appropriately to such information may be imposed.
-For example, where nursing homes have had knowledge of violent or aggressive behavior of patients who later attacked other residents, they have been found liable for their failure to protect the other residents and/or supervise the violent residents.
+If a nursing home has knowledge of special facts relative to certain residents, liability for failing to respond appropriately to such information may be imposed.

 - Where a nursing home knew a resident was subject to occasional dizzy spells, the home was liable for an injury caused by a fall;